-An online TV service is any streaming or smart TV service, website or app that lets you watch live TV over the internet.
-Popular services include BBC iPlayer, ITV Hub, Channel 4 Watch Live, All 4, Sky Go, Virgin Media, Now TV, BT TV, Apple TV, YouTube, Amazon Prime Video, YouTube and Roku.
+An online TV service is any streaming or smart TV service, website or app that lets you watch TV programmes over the internet.
+These include BBC iPlayer, ITV Hub, All 4, Netflix, Sky Go, Now TV, Amazon Prime Video, Apple TV and YouTube.

 It depends what you watch.

 You don’t need a licence if you only ever watch on demand or catch up programmes on services other than BBC iPlayer (and you also never watch TV programmes live on any channel or TV service, including on iPlayer).

 But you do need a licence if you watch or record TV programmes live on any channel or TV service.
 Or you download or watch BBC programmes on iPlayer – live or on demand.
 This applies to any device and provider you use.

 If you’re using a mobile device powered solely by its own internal batteries – like a smartphone, tablet or laptop – you will be covered by your home’s TV Licence, wherever you’re using it in the UK and Channel Islands.